iricigor/EasyAzureFunction/README.md

 - **run.ps1** - actual script that is executed inside of Azure Function
   - without parameters it returns index.html
   - with parameters, it executes specified command on web server and returns result (right/second page in screenshots below)

+Module is tested on both Windows PowerShell and on PowerShell Core.

 If you want to learn how PowerShell Azure Function works, check auto-generated run.ps1 files under [Examples](Examples) folders.